1. General Product

 2. Kids & The Cargo Box

 Yes, the benches can easily be removed.
-The rear bench can be unclipped and slid out in a few seconds.
-The front bench has 2 screws holding it in.
-Remove those screws and the bench comes straight out.
+The rear bench can be unlatched and slid out in a few seconds.
+The front bench is hinged so can be easily folded up out of the way when not needed, or removed permanently by removing the bolts holding the hinge.

 The cargo box is rated to carry up to 100kg.
 If carrying heavy loads we recommend placing the weight as close to the handlebars as possible, to make the bike easier to handle.

 Yes.
 We are constantly surprised at how many dogs we see riding in cargo bikes.
 They love it almost as much as kids do.
-If you have large dogs you can remove the front bench to give them plenty of space.
-We sell a dog ring in our store, giving you somewhere inside the cargo box to secure your dog leash.
+If you have large dogs you can remove or fold up the front bench to give them plenty of space.
+We sell a dog ring in our store, giving you somewhere inside the cargo box to secure your dog leash and a front door to make it easier to get dogs in and out.

 If the are under 100kg in weight, sure!
 Try a date night on your cargo bike, it’s great fun!
 We recommed adults sit on the bench closest to the handlebars to make the bike easier to handle.